-- 1. Looked after children and previously looked after children (See note D); - Children with or special medical or social circumstances affecting the child where these needs can only be met at this school (see Note A); - 3.
+- 2. Children with or special medical or social circumstances affecting the child where these needs can only be met at this school (see Note A); - 3.
 The presence of a sibling (See note E) in the school or has attended school during the previous three years; - 4.
 Children resident within the catchment zone of the school.
 Children will be classed within this category if they and their parents/carers are resident within the catchment zones of the following partner primary schools:

-Antrobus St Mark's CE Primary School

-Barnton Community Nursery & Primary School
+Barnton Community Nursery & Primary School Hartford Primary School Hartford Manor Community Primary School & Nursery Little Leigh Primary School Winnington Park Primary School and Nursery

+- 5. Children not resident within the catchment zone of the school but attending one of the partner primary schools listed under criterion (4) or the following partner primary schools:

+- Antrobus St Mark's C of E Primary School

-Great Budworth CE (A) Primary School
+- Great Budworth CE Primary School

-Hartford Primary School

-Hartford Manor Community Primary School & Nursery

-Little Leigh Primary School

-Lostock Gralam CE Primary School
+- Lostock Gralam C of E Primary School

-Over St John's CE Primary School
+- Over St. John's C.E.
+Primary School

-Whitegate CE Primary School
+- Whitegate CE Primary School

-Winnington Park Primary School and Nursery

-- 5. Children not resident within the catchment zone of the school but attending one of the partner primary schools listed under criterion (4); - Children of parents who have been directly employed by the school for a period of 2 years or longer at the closing date for applications; - 7.
-The nearness of the home to the school, measured in a straight line from the centrally plotted Basic Land and Property Unit point (BLPU) of the child's home address to the centrally plotted BLPU point of the school as defined by Local Land and Property Gazetteer (LLPG) In the event of a tie break, a random paper draw will be undertaken by an independent body.
+- Children of parents who have been directly employed by the school for a period of 2 years or longer at the closing date for applications;

+- 7. The nearness of the home to the school, measured in a straight line from the centrally plotted Basic Land and Property Unit point (BLPU) of the child's home address to the centrally plotted BLPU point of the school as defined by Local Land and Property Gazetteer (LLPG) In the event of a tie break, a random paper draw will be undertaken by an independent body.